 Even though data center managers are some of the most qualified and intelligent specialists in any field, costly downtime may still be inevitable.

-Amazon had a massive outage because of ONE guy!
+Amazon had a massive outage because of ONE guy, as it is in many cases.

 He was authorized and operating within his capacity, and accidentally issued a command to shut down more servers than intended.